Bachelor of ScienceManagement, Entrepreneurship, and Business Administration

 Graduates of the Bachelor of Science in Management, Entrepreneurship, and Business Administration program are able to:

-- Describe and resolve ethical, legal, and social factors when solving modern business.
+- Apply ethical, legal, and social factors in multi-dimensional business settings.

 - Digital Marketing